GreatFruitOmsk/pyqtdeploy-mirror/doc/pyrcc.rst

 sub-directory called ``images`` in the same directory as the Python module.
 The following code will work in all cases::

-    from PyQt5.QtCore import QFileInfo
-    from PyQt5.QtGui import QIcon

     # Get the name of the directory containing the images directory, either a
     # directory in the real filesystem, or in the in-memory filesystem created
     # by rcc.